gizmolab10/help.webseriously/tutorial/first list.md

 # Tutorial

 So, hey.
 We'll start out with a list.
-You likely make them a lot.
+You'll likely make them a lot.
 We'll make one here.
 The first time you visit webseriously, this is what you will see (with your name, of course):

 ![[first launch.png]]
 The oblong at the bottom is surrounding your name, indicating that it is [[select|selected]].
 We'll now make a list for it.
 Tap the SPACE key.
 This is what you will now see: